East Coast

 During our summer visit, I dropped my carful of kids off on the grassy lawn to participate in the Wild Things Junior Ranger Program.
 A requirement to earn the Acadia National Park Junior Ranger patch.

-While my kids learned about the animals and plants of the park, I explored around the Sieur de Monts Nature Center.
+While my kids learned about the animals and plants of the park, I explored the Sieur de Monts Nature Center.

 • Sieur de Monts Spring–Fresh water is necessary for survival.